-Cheesecake, a perfect dessert for every occasion, uses cream cheese as a base ingredient!
+Cheesecake, a perfect dessert for every occasion, employs cream cheese as a base ingredient!
 This soft, slightly acidic dairy product processed from fresh cow's milk.
-The finished product has smooth, spreadable consistency and consist high concentrations of milk solids.
+The finished product has smooth, spreadable consistency and consists of high concentrations of milk solids.

 |Fresh cream cheese.|

-Cream cheese and other similar kind of soft cheeses can simply prepared at home and require very little labor, cheesecloth and simple utensils.
+Cream cheese and other similar kinds of soft cheeses can simply be prepared at home and require a cheesecloth, simple utensils, and little labor.

-Generally, dairy farmers in the countryside would use any leftover milk to make some of cheeses like cream cheese.
-However, many commercial establishments use just cream or "milk and cream" to make it.
+Generally, dairy farmers in the countryside use any leftover milk to make some kind of cheese like cream cheese.
+However, some commercial establishments use just cream or "milk and cream" to prepare it.

-Use of clean and sterilized equipments is mandatory to obtain good quality cream cheese.
-Fresh commercial pasteurized milk or sweet cream and natural additives; mesophilic culture, which contains requisite bacteria that causes the milk to produce lactic acid; and vegetable rennet, which coagulates the acidic milk are another necessary pre-requisites.
-Cultured buttermilk serves as a good mesophilic culture.
+Clean and sterilized pieces of equipment are mandatory to obtain good quality cream cheese.
+Other pre-requisites are fresh commercial pasteurized milk or sweet cream and natural additives such as mesophilic culture, which contains requisite bacteria to convert milk lactose to produce lactic acid, and vegetable rennet, which coagulates the acidic milk.
+Cultured buttermilk can also serve as a good mesophilic culture.

-First, warm the milk to 70 - 80°F in a stainless steel container.
-Add 50 ml of cultured buttermilk or one sachets of commercial mesophilic starter culture to each gallon of milk.
-Stir well, cover the bowl and allow the starter inoculated mixture to sit undisturbed for an hour at room temperature.
+First, warm the milk to 70 - 80° F in a stainless steel container.
+Add 50 ml of cultured buttermilk or one sachet of commercial mesophilic starter-culture to each gallon of milk.
+Stir well, cover the bowl and allow the starter-inoculated mixture to sit undisturbed for an hour at room temperature.

-In the next step; dilute the vegetable rennet in half a cup of cold water and stir well.
+In the next step, dilute the vegetable rennet in half a cup of cold water and stir well.
 Add this mixture to the inoculated milk.
 Stir well to ensure the rennet is evenly distributed in the milk.
-Cover the container with lid and leave it undisturbed for 24 hours, until the whey (a thin, yellowish liquid) separates and curd forms.
+Cover the container with a lid and leave it undisturbed for 24 hours until the whey (a thin, yellowish liquid) separates and curd forms.

-When the product is sour and thoroughly coagulated, stir it gently to break up the curd.
-Heat the set again to 110°F to separate the whey from the curd and speed up the subsequent draining and pressing.
-Once whey separation achieved, it may be poured into cheesecloth to drain.
-Press until the curd has a fine, paste-like consistency.
+When the product turns sour and thoroughly coagulated, stir it gently to break up the curd.
+Heat the "set" again to 110°F to separate the whey from the curd and to speed up the subsequent draining and pressing.
+Once whey separation is achieved, it is poured into a cheesecloth to drain.
+Press until the curd has attained a fine, paste-like consistency.

 Neufchâtel cheese is lighter version of cream cheese.
 It contains between 20% and 23% total fats, and not more than 65% moisture.
 It normally contains about 18% protein.